jassijangra007/arcpro-ndvi-workflow/README.md

 ## 👨‍💻 Author

-Developed for GIS & Remote Sensing workflows using ArcGIS Pro.
+Developed by Jassi for GIS & Remote Sensing workflows using ArcGIS Pro.

 ---